 The Ohio Supreme Court recently made a significant adjustment to the time limit.
 An insured can bring a lawsuit against an insurance agent for failure to procure the proper insurance coverage for a claim.
 In LGR Reality, Inc. v.
 Frank & London Ins.
 Agency, 2018 Ohio 334 (2018), the Court held that claims against insurance agents are limited to four (4) years from when the agent first issued the policy.

-The statute of limitations for claims against insurance agents is 4 years.
-That has always been known.
-When those 4 years begin, has been debated for over 30 years.
-In order to file a lawsuit, a person needs to have suffered damages.
-For example, if I witness a car run a red light in front of me (negligence), I cannot file a lawsuit unless the car actually causes harm to me (damages).
+The statute of limitations for claims against insurance agents is four years.
+That has always been known, and when those four years begin has been debated for over 30 years.
+To file a lawsuit, a person needs to have suffered damages.
+For example, if I witness a car run a red light in front of me (negligence), I cannot file a lawsuit unless the car causes harm to me (damages).

-In 1982, the Court noted that the “delayed damages” rule applied because what the insured thought was “there” was “not there”.
-Now, the Court notes that the “delayed damages” rule does not apply because the insured did not realize that what was “there” was ”there”.
+In 1982, the Court noted that the “delayed damages” rule applied because what the insured thought was “there” was “not there.”
+Now, the Court notes that the “delayed damages” rule does not apply because the insured did not realize that what was “there” was ”there.”
 Clear as mud, right?

-I would expect that the likelihood of success for a claim against an insurance agent filed more than 4 years after the policy was issued, regardless of the fact pattern, is remote (perhaps exceedingly so).
-It is more important now than ever to review your business and personal insurance policies.
-Make sure you know and understand what risks “are”, and “are not” covered.
+I would expect that the likelihood of success for a claim against an insurance agent filed more than four years after the policy was issued, regardless of the fact pattern, is remote (perhaps exceedingly so).
+It is more important than ever to review your business and personal insurance policies.
+Ensure you know and understand what risks “are” and “are not” covered.
 It is far better to know now instead of 5 years down the road when it is likely too late.